• Menu

 A classic Juice haircut with gradually short-trimmed hair on the sides, this look is special because of the flawless straight sharp low line that crosses the top of the head.

-A high top or a Hitop, is an 90’s inspired haircut with plenty of volume and height for the upper side of the head.
+A high top or a Hitop is a 90’s inspired haircut with plenty of volume and height for the upper side of the head.

 Source